-The Rev. Ann Marie Alderman began as our minister in August 2016.
-She is employed by the Board of Trustees to perform all the usual duties of professional ministry, such as leading worship, teaching, providing pastoral care, leading services that celebrate life’s passages, engaging in social justice activities, and other administrative duties.
-She is also here to help the congregation and its leadership work towards goals to be achieved during a possible 3–5 year time of Developmental Ministry.
+The Rev. Ann Marie Alderman is in her third year of being employed by the Board of Trustees to perform all the usual aspects of professional ministry, such as leading worship, preaching, teaching, providing pastoral care, leading services that celebrate life’s passages, engaging in social justice activities, and other administrative duties.
+She is also with First Unitarian specifically to help the congregation and its leadership work towards goals to be achieved during a 3 year time of Developmental Ministry.

-The Reverend Ann Marie Alderman grew up in Jacksonville, Florida, as an active Southern Baptist youth.
-She graduated from Florida State University with a major in religion in 1975.
-Unsure what to do with her fascination with all things religious, she found herself at Vanderbilt Divinity School in the late-seventies, just when the first woman dean of a major seminary was taking over.
+The Reverend Ann Marie Alderman grew up in Jacksonville, Florida, as an active Southern Baptist youth and graduated from Florida State University with a major in religion in 1975.
+Unsure what to do with her fascination with all things religious, she found herself at Vanderbilt Divinity School in the late seventies, just when the first woman dean of a major seminary was taking over.
 It was exciting times.
 Ann Marie changed denominations, moving from Baptist to United Methodist.
 (At least, the Methodists were ordaining women ministers!)

-Years of experience in small business administration, a full year of intensive training as a hospital chaplain, two years as a Director of Religious Education, three as an Associate Minister, then two years as the sole minister of a thriving small congregation in Pennsylvania, Ann Marie then served as a called minister with the UU Congregation of Greenville, North Carolina for 5 years.
-She completed three years as the Developmental Minister with the UU Church of Greensboro, NC before coming to serve the First Unitarian Society of Plainfield.
+Years of experience in small business administration, a full year of intensive training as a hospital chaplain, two years as a Director of Religious Education, three as an Associate Minister, then two years as the sole minister of a thriving small congregation in Pennsylvania, Ann Marie served as a called minister with the UU Congregation of Greenville, North Carolina for 5 years.
+She then completed three years as the Developmental Minister with the UU Church of Greensboro, NC before coming to serve the First Unitarian Society of Plainfield in August of 2016.

 Rev. Ann Marie is married to The Rev. Robin Tanner, Minister of Worship and Outreach at Beacon Unitarian Universalist Congregation in Summit, NJ.
-They have 3-year old twins, Kirk and Ella, two dogs, and two cars the same make and model.
-Perhaps, there is a theme here?
+Together they have 3 children.